Skip to main content

 Tignes ski area

-The main resort sits on the edge of Le Lac at an altitude of 2,100m, and the lower villages still boast altitudes of 1,550m and 1,850m.
+The main resort of Tignes sits on the edge of Le Lac at an altitude of 2,100m, and the lower villages still boast altitudes of 1,550m and 1,850m.
 Above all of this is the Grande Motte Glacier which rises to a lofty 3,450m and is accessible not only during winter but in the summer too - yes, you can come summer skiing in Tignes.

 Beginners are highly unlikely to leave the slopes of Val d'Isère to travel here, but for intermediates and advanced skiers and snowboarders the areas to explore are numerous.
 Tignes has a number of extremely challenging and advanced pistes, with a host of 'naturide' (ungroomed) black runs, steep black runs and some reds verging on being a black.